Back to Blog

 Video monitoring with AI-based fall detection.
 Pros: visual confirmation.
 Cons: massive privacy invasion, elderly parents often refuse or cover them, and they require good lighting or infrared.

-That's exactly what contactless radar provides — without the guilt of pointing a camera at your parent's bed.
+That kind of bed-exit awareness is what contactless radar can log, without pointing a camera at your parent's bed.
+Designed for households where everyone living in the home consents to having ambient sleep data captured.
 For a deeper look at how families are approaching this, see our guide on monitoring your aging parents' sleep without being invasive.

 Building Trust

 The hardest part of elderly monitoring isn't the technology — it's the conversation.
 Nobody wants to feel watched.
-The best monitoring systems are the ones your parent forgets are there.
+The best ambient-sensing systems are the ones every adult in the household has agreed to and then mostly forgets are there.
 No camera to cover.
 No wearable to remove.
-Just a small device on the nightstand that lets everyone sleep better.
-If dementia is part of the picture, nighttime wandering detection adds another layer of safety.
+Just a small device on the nightstand that captures bed-exit awareness for personal review.
+For households also concerned about dementia, our post on nighttime wandering awareness walks through how radar-based context fits alongside (not instead of) a proper medical alert system.

 Want updates on Komori?